There are a substantial number of well-established MNC companies in Malaysia that have maintained a presence in the country for many years.

 1. Specialisation in Production:

-MNCs have the flexibility to distribute production processes across different countries, allowing them to manufacture various components in regions that are best suited for specific tasks.
-As a result, MNCs can optimise their production efficiency and create products tailored to the needs of local markets.
+MNCS have the flexibility to distribute product processes across different countries, allowing them to manufacture various components in region that are best suited for specific tasks, as a results, MNCS can optimize their product production efficiency and create products that are tailored to the needs of local markets.

 2. Outsourcing Opportunities:

-MNCs can leverage outsourcing, especially for labour-intensive tasks that may be costlier in their home countries.
-Outsourcing to regions with lower labour costs helps reduce overall production expenses.
+MNCs can leverage outsourcing, especially for labor intensive tasks that can be more costly in their home countries.
+Outsourcing to regions with lower labor costs can help reduce overall expenses.

 3. Economies of Scale: